wermos/website/lessons/mathematics-physics-for-computer-graphics/matrix-inverse/matrix-inverse.md

 $$2 + 4 = 6$$

-That's not what we are looking for.
-However, remember that operation 2 says that can also multiply the coefficients of a row by a constant.
+That's different from what we are looking for.
+However, remember that operation 2 says that you can also multiply the coefficients of a row by a constant.
 Let's imagine that this constant for now is -1.
 If we multiply \(\textcolor{blue}{M_{22}}\) by this constant, we get:

 $$2 + -1 * 4 = -2$$

-Not yet 0 but we get a step closer.
+Not yet 0, but we are getting a step closer.
 What if our constant was equal to \(-\frac{1}{2}\) or \(-\frac{2}{4}\)

 $$2 - \frac{2}{4}4 = 0$$

 Now we canceled out the value of coefficient \(\textcolor{red}{M_{12}}\) and made it 0.
 Maybe you have noticed that 2 is the value of the coefficient \(\textcolor{red}{M_{12}}\) itself (Joe) and 4 is the value of the coefficient \(\textcolor{blue}{M_{22}}\), which happens to be the pivot coefficient of the second column, the column than Joe belongs to.

-Keep in mind that the operations that we applied to Joe need to be applied also to all the coefficients of the row Joe belongs to.
+Keep in mind that the operations we applied to Joe also need to be applied to all the coefficients of the row Joe belongs to.
 That's the rule if you are to use row-elementary operations.
-Every coefficient on the row that the coefficient being canceled out belongs to, needs to receive the same treatment as the one given to that coefficient (Joe).
+So every coefficient on the row that the coefficient being canceled out belongs to needs to receive the same treatment as the one given to that coefficient (Joe).
 Like so for our Joe example:

 $$
 \begin{array}{l}